vdszds/wordmate/README.md

 ## Performance

-The numbers below were produced on 3 September 2026 by the public benchmark tests.
+The numbers below were produced by the public benchmark tests.
 They use the same Parakeet, Qwen, cleanup, final-pass, and safety code as the production pipeline.

 ### Word error rate